ryanv700/AWS_DE_ENG_Proj_2/README.md

 - `etl.py`: Copies data from Udacity S3 buckets to the Redshift Staging tables.
 Inserts data from the Staging tables into the final STAR Schema tables.

 ## References
-This project referenced Udacity course material, the Udacity Knowledge portal, and Udacity GPT as references
+This project referenced Udacity course material, the Udacity Knowledge portal, and Udacity GPT as resources